Updated September 2, 2023

 Here, we can see that Globalisation is the result with which free and open trades are end result of global business markets.
 To achieve this result, various brands started putting their steps outside the nation and started delivering goods and services that are up to the mark of international standards, which is nothing but the internationalization of that brand or product.

 Head to Head Comparison between Globalization vs Internationalization (Infographics)

 Below is the top 7 difference between Globalization vs Internationalization:

 Let us discuss some of the major differences between Globalization vs Internationalization:

-- Globalization is more with the nations and their economies while internationalization is more related to the individual, firm and corporations for doing up their businesses.
+- Globalization is more with the nations and their economies, while internationalization is more related to the individual, firms, and corporations for doing up their businesses.

-- Major factors that affect the globalization are infrastructural and logistics set up, telecommunications, etc. while internationalization gets affected by cultural tastes and preferences, local traditions, etc.
+- Major factors that affect globalization are infrastructural and logistics setup, telecommunications, etc., while internationalization is affected by cultural tastes and preferences, local traditions, etc.

-- The major example of Globalisation is Elimination of Visa Obligations, removing tariff and non-tariff trade barriers, liberalizing investment-related obligations, etc. while an example of internationalization is sourcing, producing or selling materials or delivering services from one or more countries, setting up of the branches and subsidiaries in other countries, etc.
+- The major example of Globalisation is the Elimination of Visa Obligations, removing tariff and non-tariff trade barriers, liberalizing investment-related obligations, etc., while an example of internationalization is sourcing, producing or selling materials or delivering services from one or more countries, setting up branches and subsidiaries in other countries, etc.

-- Globalization is an economic process as it aims in integrating the economies while Internationalization is an improvisation process as it will lead in expanding of the business across the nations.
+- Globalization is an economic process as it aims to integrate the economies, while Internationalization is an improvisation process as it will lead to the expansion of the business across the nations.

-- Organizations like IMF, World Bank, WTO, etc observe and work to implement globalization while institutions like the EU, APEC, NAFTA, etc boosts internationalization.
+- Organizations like IMF, World Bank, WTO, etc., observe and work to implement globalization while institutions like the EU, APEC, NAFTA, etc. boost internationalization.